Football: Africa Cup Of Nations Scorers - UrduPoint

 Football: Africa Cup Of Nations Scorers

-Abidjan, (APP - UrduPoint / Pakistan Point News - 28th Jan, 2024) Africa Cup of Nations scorers after last-16 matches on Saturday:
+Abidjan, (APP - UrduPoint / Pakistan Point News - 3rd Feb, 2024) Africa Cup of Nations scorers after quarter-finals on Friday:

 5: Nsue (GEQ)